al-caveman/cavemancms/content_raw/God/article.md

+definition:very_long_term_proj_def
+text:     :A project $p$, that is founded by founders in $\mathcal{F}$, is said
+           to be "very long-term'' if, and only if, $p$ is expected to be profitable only after the death of the founders in $\mathcal{F}$.

+theorem:god_extends_optimization_scope
+text   :The probability of having person $x$ found a very long-term project $p$
+        is higher when person $x$ believes in a fair God, than the alternative case when $x$ is Godless.

+note:godmightbereal
+text:Even though this column discussed God from an atheist's perspective, it
+     does not mean that God is unreal.
+It just means that even an atheist should find a reason to appreciate believe in God---unless he is suicidal and doesn't care about humanity's survivability.

 #God_extends_optimization_scope God extends our optimization scope

+[!very_long_term_proj_def]

+[!god_extends_optimization_scope]

+## [god_extends_optimization_scope]'s proof

 IMO if a person doesn't believe in God, then ---logically speaking--- his _brain_ has no reason to justify investing effort in any long-term project that